 - Public employers are subject to hiring preferences for the disabled.
 See Discrimination Under the Montana Human Rights Act

 - An employer may not discriminate on the basis of age unless it can show strong evidence that the reasonable demands of the position require an age distinction or age-related BFOQ.
 See Age Discrimination.

 - The MHRA is enforced by the Montana Human Rights Commission.
 Complaints not dismissed after an informal investigation or through mediation are adjudicated in an administrative hearing.
-Potential remedies include cease and desist orders, pecuniary damages, court costs, and attorneys' fees.
+Potential remedies include cease and desist orders, pecuniary damages, court costs, and attorney fees.
 Punitive damages are not available, but there can be criminal penalties for willful violations.
 See Enforcement and Remedies.